banner

 Clear cache: adb logcat -c

-If unable to clear, specify the buffer to clear: adb logcat -c main/system/event/kernel/all
+If unable to clear, specify the area to clear: adb logcat -c main/system/event/kernel/all (log buffer)

 View cache: adb logcat -g

-Set maximum logcat buffer: adb logcat -G 100M
+Set maximum logcat cache: adb logcat -G 100M

 dump meminfo#